erikdhoward1021/Heart_Disease_Classification/README.md

 In the notebook, you'll see an example creation of a confusion matrix to evaluate both True and False predictions.

 ## ROI KPIs
-This particular project would not necessarily have any ROI KPIs for Deloitte, but here, we would outline what targets are and how we plan to measure them moving forward (e.g., reduction in YoY Diagnosis of Heart Disease for this model)
+This particular project does not necessarily have any ROI KPIs since it is an example, but here, we would outline specific KPIs & targets and how we plan to measure them moving forward (e.g., reduction in YoY Diagnosis of Heart Disease for this model)

 ## Success Criteria
 We will consider our project successful if we achieve the following:
-1. Develop a fully functional machine learning pipeline from data preprocessing to model training and evaluation.
+1. Develop a fully functional machine learning pipeline from data preprocessing to model training, evaluation, and orchestrated deployment.
 2. Achieve a baseline performance metric that exceeds a predefined threshold.
 3. Iterate on the pipeline by augmenting with additional data, performing feature engineering, and incorporating feedback from end users.
 4. Improve the performance metric by a significant margin compared to the baseline.